BigPolarBear1/factorization/README.md

+Disclaimer: At no point did AI contribute anything to this research project.
+Copilot can't even calculate basic congruences without making mistakes.
+People who think AI can do novel math research are delusional.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12